nanocurrency/nano-docs/docs/protocol-design/signing-hashing-and-key-derivation.md

 ### Key derivation function: Argon2

-The key derivation function of Argon2 is used for securing the account keys in the reference wallet. [^3]
+The key derivation function of Argon2d version 1.0 is used for securing the account keys in the reference wallet. [^3]

 [^1]:http://ed25519.cr.yp.to/
 [^2]:https://blake2.net/